kiritigowda/help/SOW/ieee_tutorial.md

 * Mac - install Xquartz -  https://www.xquartz.org/

 ## Tickets
 Only limited seats are available for the tutorial.
 Book your tickets now at [Eventbrite](https://www.eventbrite.com/e/ieee-sps-mivisionx-inference-tutorial-tickets-62540630710)

+Limited free tickets are available for students.
+Please email **yang.lei@ieee.org** with your **.edu email account** to reserve your free ticket.